kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
-; When true, all projectiles belonging to a player will use the same one framebar, located on top ; of Player 1's main framebar and below Player 2's main framebar. condenseIntoOneProjectileFramebar = true
+; When true, all projectiles belonging to a player will use the same one framebar, located on top ; of Player 1's main framebar and below Player 2's main framebar.
+; You can use the "projectileFramebarHeight" setting to make the projectile framebar thin. condenseIntoOneProjectileFramebar = true

 ; Specify true or false.